 Nothing can escape the massive gravitational pull of a black hole, not even light.
 Hence, there are no photons that are reflected which can then be used to image the black hole as an object — it’s called ‘black hole’ for a reason, after all.

 That’s not to say that we can’t detect them.
 Astrophysicists use proxies like the stream of matter and energy pulled from a ripped-apart star, for instance.
 The gas molecules start swirling around the black hole in the form of a disk and emit powerful X-rays.
 Black holes can also be detected by watching for motions of stars near the black hole.
-Which brings us to our next slide…
+This brings us to our next slide…

 2. This is what a black hole looks like